 When is my local PDSA shop opening?

-We have over 100 shops of different sizes and layouts, so initially we’re opening 10 shops on 15 June to closely monitor the safety measures we’re putting in place to protect customers, volunteers and staff.
-We expect a gradual reopening of our other shops over the coming weeks and months to allow our teams to create safe shopping and working environments in our stores.
+We have over 100 shops of different sizes and layouts, so we’re looking at each separately.
+We’re re-opening around 10 shops every week and closely monitoring the safety measures we’re putting in place to protect customers, volunteers and staff.
+We expect this gradual reopening of our shops to continue over the coming weeks to allow our teams to create safe shopping and working environments in our stores.

 Check details for your local shop.